ruborg/sevenval-tutorials/web-accelerator/web-accelerator.md

 ### Delayed Images

 One further optimization FIT can perform is *image delaying* (also known as *lazy loading*).
-By removing image source URLs from image elements, the `load` event is triggered earlier, and the webpage becomes responsive more quickly.
+By removing image source URLs from image elements, the `load` event is triggered earlier, and the web page becomes responsive more quickly.

 This feature is enabled by adding the `<image-delaying />` element to the `config.xml` file: